LEGEND OF THE LOST: A HARRY POTTER FAN-FICTION SAGA – CHAPTER 11: AFRAID OF THE DARK

 But Severus’s mother tried to intervene, for once.
 She didn’t want the boy’s lungs poisoned, or become a casualty of yet another shoddy factory accident She didn’t her son doing his father’s wretched work for him.
 She had wanted him to go to school that day, but Tobias would hear none of it.

 “What, trying to make a sissy of the boy?
 Nothing but a whelp of a scholar, what?
 Make it so he can’t do anything without them magic sticks, huh?
 I’ll teach him a thing or two…”

 And he’d seized him by the scruff of the neck and shoved him out the door.

 And now he was doing it.
 No, no…he wanted to live!
-He didn’t want to die in the filth of Spinner’s End!
+He didn’t want to die in the filth of Spinner’s End, or in a factory that should have had its doors closed long before, had underhanded dealings not blindfolded the eyes of justice.
 He wanted to get out, go on, find his fame and fortune, and fresh air, and a blue sky not clogged with chemicals drifting across it and tainting it a yellowish gray…and live.